RomanMski/market-microstructure-backtests/README.md

 The project currently focuses on:

 - **XAUUSD 1-second market data**
-- high-frequency OHLC-style time series
+- high frequency OHLC-style time series
-- parquet-based storage for faster loading and analysis
+- parquet based storage for faster loading and analysis

 Raw data is **not included** in this repository.